davidfung/battery/media/readme.txt

 EASY TO USE
 ===========
-SHow the battery level as a percentage.
+Show the battery level as a percentage.
 No More.
 No less.
 If you like minimalistic apps, you may like this widget.

 BUILT BY
 ========
 amg99.com

 ---------------------------------------------------------------------------
-Initial version at Nov 13, 2019.
+Version 1.0 Initial release on Nov 13, 2019.
 Android/Java, Android Studio 3.5.1
+App Bundle (aab) format
+Opt-in to App Signing by Google Play.

 ---------------------------------------------------------------------------
 End.